Judge hits 20th homer as Yankees hold off Mariners 5-4

 It was Murphy’s first home run since June 1.

-Jonathan Loaisiga pitched a perfect eighth and Chad Green pitched the ninth for his third save.
+Jonathan Loaisiga pitched a perfect eighth and Chad Green pitched the ninth for his third save in place of Aroldis Chapman, who has struggled of late and pitched in Tuesday’s opener.

+“I just felt in my gut that it called for (Green) in that spot, and that’s why I went with it,” Boone said.

 10TH ANNIVERSARY